Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 **E2:** Tapping the `Delete` button displays a message asking the user to confirm the action.

-**E3:** Each item displayed in the Recent History list shows an icon (first letter of the domain in a square), the webpage title, and full URL.
+**E3:** Each item displayed in the Recent History list shows an icon, the webpage title, and full URL.
+Icons should reflect the first letter of the base domain (e.g. “A” for **A**cceptableads.com) and a color will be assigned randomly (actual colors used will be provided separately).

-**E4:** List items are groups by day, are are indicated by a list section header (e.g. MONDAY, JAN 1, 2018)
+**E4:** List items are grouped by day of last visit, are are indicated by a list section header (e.g. MONDAY, JAN 1, 2018)

 ### **Delete confirmation view**